A Smoker's Road To 5K - Week 7

 I took a sneak peek at Week 6 and it goes back to alternating running/walking again for the first 2 days and then all running on the 3rd day.

-When I was looking for new trail running shoes a lot of the reviews I read were from people that only owned the shoes a short time.
-I wanted to wait until I had a lot of experience before I posted my review.
-After putting over 360 miles hiking, trail running, road running and walking in my Merrell Moab Gore-Tex Hiking Shoes I wanted to share my opinion.
-These shoes rock!
+When I was looking for new trail running shoes, a lot of the reviews I found were written by people who only owned the shoes a short time.
+I wanted to wait until I had real experience before posting my thoughts.
+After putting over 360 miles of hiking, trail running, road running, and walking in my Merrell Moab Gore-Tex Hiking Shoes, I wanted to share my opinion.
+These shoes rock.

-When I first purchased them I could have sworn they were labelled as "trail running shoes" and not "hiking shoes".
-Either my memory is off or they've started calling them hiking shoes to help make it clearer that they're not the thinner, lighter minimalist or barefoot type trail runners.
-Who knows?
-For someone like me that likes the protection of a heavier shoe on rocky trails I run just fine in them.
+When I first purchased them, I could have sworn they were labeled as trail running shoes and not hiking shoes.
+Either my memory is off or they started calling them hiking shoes to make it clear they are not the thin, light minimalist type.
+For someone like me who likes more protection on rocky trails, I run just fine in them.

 If HealthCare.GOV was HealthCare.COM The News Would Be Different